Your Financial Plan Is Your Future

 File Cabinet No. 2: Qualified Plans

-Qualified plans are special accounts that Uncle Sam has agreed to defer taxing.
+Qualified plans are special accounts that Uncle Sam has agreed to defer taxes.
 These include traditional IRAs, 401(k) plans, 403(b) plans, company pension plans, Keoghs, and SEP-IRAs (simplified employee pensions).
 A SEP-IRA works like an IRA, but a SEP-IRA allows a self-employed person to make higher tax-deductible contributions.
 Self-employed people, as well as corporations and partnerships, may also use Keoghs.
 They permit employers to contribute up to 15 percent of all employees’ compensation to an employee’s saving plan.
 401(k) plans, 403(b) plans, and company pension plans are also made available by employers.

 Please remember the retirement income-tax myth we discussed the article ‘Money Advice for Women: What Holds Us Back”: “A sound investment program rests on the inevitability that the investor’s taxes will be lower after stopping work.”
-If you continue your current lifestyle, your tax rates are likely to be the same; they may be even higher, because tax rates are rising.
+If you continue your current lifestyle, your tax rates are likely to be the same; they may be even higher because tax rates are rising.
 If you are willing to significantly cut back on your spending and carve out a bare-bones existence, maybe you would have lower taxes.

 We cannot predict what taxes will be when you reach the age at which you will plan to withdraw your contributions, but one thing is certain: Cash paid to you from your qualified plan will be treated as taxable income, as your salary was before you stopped working.
 Suppose you earned $50,000 a year when you were working and paid a certain tax on that income.
 If you have the same income later, you’ll pay the same amount of tax on the $50,000 you withdraw from your traditional IRA once you stop working, assuming the tax rates are the same.

 Qualified plans used to work better.
 That’s because there was a time when people were more likely to be in a lower tax bracket during their nonworking years.
-The simplification of tax brackets and changes in the marginal tax rates (the highest tax rates that may be applied on income) have altered that reality.
+The simplification of tax brackets and changes in the marginal tax rates (the highest tax rates that may be applied to income) have altered that reality.
 Furthermore, Congress controls the rules by which such plans work, and it has changed these rules hundreds of times in the past few years and thereby further complicated the picture.
 The bottom line is that between tax rates and the mercurial nature of the rules for qualified plans, it’s difficult to know how much you’ll receive from these plans when you’re ready to withdraw your money and maintain your lifestyle.

 Another challenge posed by qualified plans is that they often limit how much money can be contributed to them; thus they will often be unable to generate enough cash to maintain your preferred lifestyle.
 For example, if you’re now forty-five years old and you can contribute only a maximum of $2,000 a year to an IRA, you won’t have enough by the time you stop working.
 Even Keoghs and 401(k) plans, with their higher contribution limits, offer only a partial answer to designing your financial future.